-Other scenarios that are not covered by this procedure may require commissioning and / or a limited degree of Proving Tests.
-In these cases the MOA should consult with the CDCA and / or BSCCo (ELEXON), as appropriate, to agree the scope of testing required.
-Form BSCP02/4.1 should be used to confirm any agreements between the MOA and CDCA.
+[101-B]Other scenarios that are not covered by this procedure may require commissioning and / or a limited degree of Proving Tests.
+In these cases the CVA MOA should consult with the CDCA and / or BSCCo (Elexon), as appropriate, to agree the scope of testing required.
+Form BSCP02/4.1 should be used to confirm any agreements between the CVA MOA and CDCA.

+[101-B]Some scenarios will not require a CEEC to be carried out.
+The requirement for a CEEC will largely be dependent on the degree of duplication within each CVA Metering System; the nature of the work carried out on a CVA Metering System; and whether a CEEC has previously been carried out.

-1.1.2 This procedure specifically excludes the requirement for Proving Tests or additional checks for Metering Systems registered in SMRS (these are covered in BSCP514).
+[101-B]1.1.2 This procedure specifically excludes the requirement for Proving Tests or additional checks for Metering Systems registered in SMRS (these are covered in the Retail Energy Code Metering Operations Schedule).

-1.1.3 Proving Tests or additional checks are not required for:
+[101-B]1.1.3 Proving Tests or additional checks are not required for:

-(a) Change of Registrant – since there is no impact on the physical Metering System or associated parameters (unless PINs are changed) - this activity is then covered under reprogramming of Meters / Outstations;
+(a) Change of Registrant – since there is no impact on the physical CVA Metering System or associated parameters (unless PINs are changed) - this activity is then covered under reprogramming of Meters / Outstations;

 (b) Change of Data Collector – except where there is a transfer of Metering System registration from SMRS to CMRS - since there is only one BSC Agent acting as a Data Collector (CDCA) for CVA Metering Systems.